Does Your App Need To Offer A Service To Stay Relevant? 7 Experts Weigh In

 If you look at the reports on how many apps people use daily (1-5), weekly (6-10) and monthly (11-20) it’s quite obvious that our capacity is to focus on fewer apps rather than many.
 Therefore, I think we are still in the communication app space and the service-based apps will play a big part of that eco-system much like in WeChat.

-Uber has expanded into UberEats, so what’s stopping Snap in expanding into fashion delivery service that takes a photo of the user with the new unique branded filter upon delivery.
+On demand apps like Uber have expanded into UberEats, so what’s stopping Snap in expanding into fashion delivery service that takes a photo of the user with the new unique branded filter upon delivery.

 I think there is going to be a trend of social-comm-apps expanding into service-based space in the near future, when they introduce payments, and the service stand-alone apps that help you in your day-to-day lifestyle will try to find a way to your first home screen by constantly expanding their offering.